-For Private Pilot flight and ground instruction the CFI is \$42/ hour.
-The airplane is rented wet, which means the cost includes fuel, for \$150 to 155/ hour.
+For Private Pilot flight and ground instruction the CFI is \$47/ hour.
+The airplane is rented wet, which means the fuel is included, for \$160/ hour.

-You will pay for each flight at the conclusion of your lesson.
-Your CFI will check you in and complete the forms for payment on a dual flight and teach you how to do the same for your solo flights.
+You'll pay for each flight at the conclusion of the lesson.
+Your CFI will check you in and complete the forms for payment on dual lessons and teach you how to do the same for your solo flights.

-The FAA Knowledge Test, still sometimes referred to as "The Written Test," is \$180 and can be taken right here at Moraine Airpark.
+The FAA Knowledge Test, sometimes referred to as "The Written Test," is \$180 and can be taken right here at Moraine Airpark.
+We'll show you how to schedule it when you're ready.

-Finally, your big Check Ride test with the Designated Pilot Examiner is \$650 cash or check which is paid directly to the examiner and is separate from the airplane rental fee for the test.
+Finally, your big Checkride test with a Designated Pilot Examiner is about \$750 cash or check paid directly to the examiner and is separate from the airplane rental fee for the test.

-HELPFUL TIPS We need to cut some costs
+HELPFUL TIPS

+We Need to Cut Some Costs

 With all these costs, we can appreciate how flight instruction can put a strain on any personal budget.
-Whether you're a pre-solo student, instrument trainee, or an enthusiastic amateur getting a new endorsement, it's tough to find the dollars to make as quickly as we would like.
-And yet, in spite of thin wallets, many of us don't get the most out of what we spend because we tend to view flight training as "tell me, show me".
+Whether you're a new student, instrument trainee, or low time private pilot, it's tough to find the funds to fly as often as we'd like.
+And yet, despite thin wallets, many of us still don't get the most out of what we spend because we tend to view flight training as "tell me, show me".
 Learning to fly is a dynamic partnership between student and instructor: the more you do as a student the faster you advance.
 And it logically follows, that flight instruction then becomes less costly.
-By being ready for learning to fly, you can more easily grasp the ideas being presented.
+By being ready to learn to fly, you can more easily grasp the ideas being presented.

-There are a few simple things that you can do that costs NOTHING but time which makes each hour of flight training more cost effective.
-Believe me if you apply some forethought and energy to the tasks, you can probably cut the cost of training by upwards of 25%!
+There are a few simple things that you can do that cost NOTHING but time which makes each hour of flight training more cost effective.
+Believe me- if you apply some forethought and energy to the tasks, you can probably cut the cost of training by upwards of 25%!